20 Antioxidant-Rich Fruits and Vegetables You Should Be Eating

-Black plums have 4,873 total antioxidants, and their dried counterpart, prunes pack 7,291 into just half a cup, according to WebMD.com.
+Black plums have 4,873 total antioxidants, according to a study in the Journal of Agricultural and Food Chemistry.
+Their dried counterpart, prunes, pack 7,291 into just half a cup.

 Similarly, red grapes have 2,016 total antioxidants per serving, and raisins contain 2,490.

-Blackberries are rich in antioxidants, but know that they’re also packed with polyols, the main component in sugar substitutes (which are often blamed for abdominal health issues).
+Blackberries are rich in antioxidants, but you should also know that they’re packed with polyols, the main component in sugar substitutes (which are often blamed for abdominal issues such as gas).

 Like blueberries and raspberries, strawberries are high in antioxidants, which protect healthy cells from many cancers.

 Find out which fruits and vegetables you need to stop peeling.

 Make your portion more powerful: A study in the Journal of Nutrition determined that the antioxidant ellagic acid (found in raspberries, pomegranates, walnuts, and cranberries) enhanced the ability of quercetin (an antioxidant found in apples, grapes, onions, and buckwheat) to kill off cancerous cells.

 Don’t miss our ultimate guide to healthy grocery shopping.